Grover Pro History

 Starting a percussion manufacturing company was the furthest thing from Neil’s mind, but when Boston’s percussionists heard the “Grover” triangle, they insisted that Neil make one for them.
 Neil started making triangles, one at a time, to satisfy the requests of his Boston-based colleagues.
 Word quickly spread, and to his great surprise, Neil started to receive calls from top percussionists around the globe.
 Unintentionally, the Grover® Super-Overtone™ triangle was born.

-Neil followed his triangles with tambourines, mallets, woodblocks, snare drums, and other percussion products.
+Neil followed his triangles with, perhaps arguably, the finest tambourines, mallets, woodblocks, snare drums, and other percussion products available.
 Neil developed and tested each product personally, ensuring a high level of quality control that remains unparalleled in the industry.
 In 1992 the company incorporated and moved to an industrial space north of Boston.
 The company quickly outgrew its workspace and, in 1994, moved to a significantly larger manufacturing complex.
 To meet the growing demands for Grover products, the company invested in highly customized machinery and tooling.
 As the company grew, Neil assembled a dedicated staff of percussion specialists to ensure that his personal commitment to percussion was embodied within the company’s infrastructure.

 In 2006 the Discovery Channel’s “How It’s Made” filmed two segments at Grover Pro Percussion.
 The popularity of the show exposed Grover Pro’s products to millions of viewers around the globe.
 Neil happened to be performing in Norway when he first viewed the episode!

 In 2019, to ensure that his company’s legacy continue to thrive, Neil sold control of the business to Rhythm Band Instruments, LLC, itself a long-time purveyor of quality musical instruments.